 § 47 Organizational Sprint Pulse The Scrum Team and the rest of the organization are out of step, causing waiting time or interruptions.
 Therefore, Synchronize the teams’ Sprints to the organization’s rhythm at least once a month.

-§ 48 Release Plan If the stakeholders need to know which product increments are coming out and when, then create a list of deliverables to be released from the Product Backlog.
+§ 48 Release Plan If the stakeholders need to know which product increments are coming out and when, then create an ordered list of deliverables and forecast dates from the Product Backlog.

 § 49 Release Range Release dates inherently lack precision, but stakeholders tend to treat an estimated delivery date as a commitment.
 Therefore, make pessimistic and optimistic estimates for release dates based on Product Backlog Item estimates and a range of historic team velocities.